charycoin/charycoin/doc/build-unix.md

     Build position independent code to take advantage of Address Space Layout Randomization offered by some kernels.
 Attackers who can cause execution of code at an arbitrary memory location are thwarted if they don't know where anything useful is located.
-    The stack and heap are randomly located by default, but this allows the code section to be randomly located as well.
+    The stack and heap are randomly located by default but this allows the code section to be randomly located as well.

     On an AMD64 processor where a library was not compiled with -fPIC, this will cause an error